jghauser/papis.nvim/README.md

     -- if not already installed, you may also want:
     -- "hrsh7th/nvim-cmp",

-    -- choose one of the following two if not already installed:
+    -- Choose one of the following two if not already installed:
     -- "nvim-telescope/telescope.nvim",
     -- "folke/snacks.nvim",